Trader Tax Status: How To Qualify

 It's not easy to qualify for trader tax status.
 Learn our golden rules based on trader tax court cases.

 Currently, there’s no statutory law with objective tests for how to qualify for TTS.
 Subjective case law applies.
-Leading tax publishers have interpreted case law to show a two-part test to qualify for TTS:
+Leading tax publishers have interpreted case law to show a two-part test to be eligible for TTS:

 - Taxpayers’ trading activity must be substantial, regular, frequent and continuous.